 You organize your closet to find the best outfits, you organize your finances not to overspend, you plan your exercise routine, and you even orchestrate the details of your vacation.
 When did you last ORGANIZE your kitchen for NUTRITIONAL SUCCESS?

 Imagine trying to get dressed when you cannot find anything!
 It’s depressing, frustrating, and totally uninspiring!
 If your fridge and pantry are in a state of disarray, your diet inevitably follows that path too!
 Instead, cleaning out the kitchen is a weekly habit that healthy individuals use to stay on track!
-It’s a smart action you can take routinely, and if you’re not already doing this, spring is the ideal time to start!
+It’s a smart action you can take routinely, and if you’re not already doing this, I find that a quick weekend overhaul or the change of each season is the ideal time to start!

 READ YOUR LABELS!